 Litigation Claims-On November 1, 2021, a purported stockholder of the Company filed a derivative complaint, captioned Sciabacucchi v Howley, et al. C.A.
 No. 2021-0938-LWW (the "Derivative Action"), in the Delaware Court of Chancery (the "Court").
-The complaint, which names certain directors of the Company (the "Director Defendants") as defendants, alleges that the Director Defendants awarded and received excessive compensation.
-The Director Defendants have denied, and continue to deny, any and all allegations of wrongdoing or liability asserted in the Derivative Action.
+The complaint, which named certain directors of the Company (the "Director Defendants") as defendants, alleged that the Director Defendants awarded and received excessive compensation.
+The Director Defendants denied any and all allegations of wrongdoing or liability asserted in the Derivative Action.

 Nonetheless, solely to eliminate the uncertainty, distraction, disruption, burden, risk and expense of further litigation, the Company and the Director Defendants entered into a Stipulation and Agreement of Compromise, Settlement and Release (the "Stipulation") with the plaintiff on August 19, 2022.
-Pursuant to the terms of the Stipulation, the Director Defendants have agreed to implement and maintain certain changes to the Company's compensation policies and practices such as to the extent dividend equivalent payments are declared payable to any Company director, those DEPs will not be paid in cash, but instead will be paid via a reduction to the strike price of options that are issued to that director.
+Pursuant to the terms of the Stipulation, the Director Defendants agreed to implement and maintain certain changes to the Company's compensation policies and practices such as to the extent dividend equivalent payments are declared payable to any Board of Director, those DEPs will not be paid in cash, but instead will be paid via a reduction to the strike price of options that are issued to that director.
 Other corporate governance enhancements were also agreed to by the Company.
-The Company is also responsible for the payment of plaintiff's attorneys' fees.
-The proposed settlement as set forth in the Stipulation, other than the amount of the attorneys' fees, was approved by the Court on November 10, 2022.
-The settlement (i) fully resolves the Derivative Action by dismissing all asserted claims with prejudice and (ii) releases all claims related to the allegations in the Derivative Action.
-The settlement is not expected to have a material adverse impact on the Company's financial statements.
+The Company was also responsible for the payment of plaintiff's attorneys' fees.
+The proposed settlement as set forth in the Stipulation, other than the amount of the attorneys' fees was approved by the Court on November 10, 2022.
+On July 3, 2023, the settlement amount of the attorneys' fees was approved and subsequently paid by TransDigm.
+The settlement (i) fully resolved the Derivative Action by dismissing all asserted claims with prejudice and (ii) released all claims related to the allegations in the Derivative Action.
+The settlement did not have a material adverse impact on the Company's financial statements.

-DOD OIG Audit-TransDigm's subsidiaries are periodically subject to pricing reviews and government buying agencies that purchase some of our subsidiaries' products are periodically subject to audits by the Department of Defense ("DOD") Office of Inspector General ("OIG") with respect to prices paid for such products.
+DOD OIG Audit-TransDigm's subsidiaries are periodically subject to pricing reviews and government buying agencies that purchase some of our subsidiaries' products are periodically subject to audits by the

+Department of Defense ("DOD") Office of Inspector General ("OIG") with respect to prices paid for such products.
 In 2019, the DOD OIG received a congressional letter requesting a comprehensive review of TransDigm's contracts with the DOD from January 2017 through June 2019 to identify whether TransDigm earned excess profits.
 This subsequently resulted in an audit by the DOD OIG in which the objective was to determine whether TransDigm's business model impacted the DOD's ability to pay fair and reasonable prices for spare parts.
 In December 2021, the OIG completed the audit and issued the related audit report.
-Despite the audit report making clear there was no wrongdoing by TransDigm, its businesses, or the DOD, the report recommended that TransDigm voluntarily refund at least \$20.8 million in excess profit on 150 contracts subject to the audit.
+Despite the audit report making clear there was no wrongdoing by TransDigm, its businesses, or the DOD, the report recommended that TransDigm voluntarily refund at least \$21 million in excess profit on 150 contracts subject to the audit.